 Fall Steps to Apply

-San Diego State University is accepting applications from upper-division transfer students between October 1 and December 15* for admission the following fall.
+Applications are accepted from upper-division transfer students between October 1 and November 30 for admission the following fall.

 Plan ahead and apply early.
-Have the following items on hand before you begin your application:
+Have the following items on hand before you begin your Cal State Apply application:

 - Unofficial transcripts.
 You'll be asked to enter all courses you've completed, those currently in progress, and any you plan to take.